 The Length field, which is 1 octet in length, is variable and depends on the number of Channel Center Frequency Segment field and Segment Channel Width field pairs.
 A Channel Center Frequency Segment field and Segment Channel Width field pair is present per frequency segment.
-A Length field value of 5 indicates a single (contiguous) frequency segment.
-A Length field value of 7 indicates a two (non-contiguous) frequency segments.
+A Length field value of 5 or 6 indicates a single (contiguous) frequency segment that contains the Primary 20 MHz subchannel.
+A Length field value of 7 or 8 indicates two (non-contiguous) frequency segments.
+An even Length field value indicates that the Transmit Power Information field is present, otherwise it is not present.

 The Channel Center Frequency Segment field, which is 1 octet in length, is set to the channel number corresponding to the channel center frequency of each segment (see Table 8-183w (VHT Operation Information subfields)).